-Polyurethane or epoxy or acrylic or... layers, impermeable and that remain on the façade even after cleaning.
-Resistant to atmospheric influences, they require little maintenance.
+rermanents systems: cultu Polyurethane or epoxy or acrylic or layers, impermeable and hat remain on the façade even after cleaning.
+Resistant to atmospheric influences, they require little naintenance.
 These products are generally harmful to humans and the environment.
-Risks: closing pores => limited water evaporation, colour changes

-Cleaning : Hot wasser, solvent

-Partly permanent systems:

-Mono-layer systems: (eg: alcoxysiloxanes based, siloxane copolymers based,... products) the protective layer is partially removed during cleaning so it is necessary to carry out a new application.
+Risks: closing pores => limited water evaporation, colour changes cultural heritage - Conservation of stone (products and methods) 43 Cleaning: Hot wasser, solvent ducts and methods) /43 3.
+Intervention methods 3.4 Protection of façades/sculptures with antigraffiti Partly permanent systems: Mono-layer systems: (eg: alcoxysiloxanes based, siloxane copolymers based, products) the protective layer is partially emoved during cleaning so it is necessary to carry out a new application.
 Permanents residues stay on the treated material.
-Cleaning: Hot water

-Two-layers systems: one permanent lower layer (hydrooleophob: oligomere siloxane) + one sacrificial layer that is removed during each cleaning (wax).
-Cleaning: hot water
+Cleaning: Hot water Two-layers systems: one permanent lower layer (hydro-pleophob: oligomere siloxane) + one sacrificial layer that is emoved during each cleaning (wax).
+Cleaning: hot water Materials and conservation of built cultural heritage - Conservation of stone (products and methods) (44

+3.4 Protection of façades/sculptures with antigraffiti